 - Michael Pisaro – Fade

-The paperback edition of the Oxford Dictionary of Music is scheduled for publication on 15 August.
+The paperback edition of the Oxford Dictionary of Music came out on 15 August.

 BBC Proms – 15 August.
-Tonight’s concert programme includes my composer biography on Penderecki, and my note on his Concerto grosso for 3 cellos and orchestra.
+Tonight’s concert programme includes my profile of Penderecki, and my note on his Concerto grosso for 3 cellos and orchestra.

 BBC Proms – 23 August.
-Tonight’s concert programme includes my composer biography on Panufnik.
+Tonight’s concert programme includes my profile of Panufnik.